proyecto26/TheJobInterviewGuide/EXPRESSIONS.md

 - I couldn't be more excited to be here!
 - We can’t do this without all of you, great job team!
 - Without of you none of this would be possible today!
+- This is so freaking awesome!
+We're in business!

 ## Helpful
 - I'm here at the mercy of you!